NeoSpheres/hire-test-laravel/README.md

 - All endpoints, parameters, and request/response schemas
 - Business rules and error responses
 - Schema definitions for Tire Maintenance Requests and Tires

 ---

+## 🛠️ Makefile Commands

+The project provides a Makefile with helpful commands for development and maintenance:

+- `make docs` — Generates the OpenAPI documentation using l5-swagger (`php artisan l5-swagger:generate`).
+- `make work-queues` — Starts the Laravel queue worker (`php artisan queue:work`).
+- `make clear-logs` — Clears the application log file (`echo "" > storage/logs/laravel.log`).

+These commands simplify common tasks and are especially useful in development and CI environments.

+---

+## 🐚 .psysh.php (Tinker Autoload Helper)

+The `.psysh.php` file is a custom configuration for Laravel Tinker (PsySH) that:

+- Automatically creates class aliases for all classes, interfaces, traits, and enums in the `app/` directory.
+- Allows you to use class names directly in Tinker without specifying their full namespace (e.g., `User` instead of `App\Models\User`).
+- Handles naming conflicts by prefixing the alias with the parent directory name and notifies you in the Tinker session if any aliases were prefixed.

+This makes interactive debugging and experimentation in Tinker much more convenient and productive.

+---